mrroach9/Rowell/readme.md

 WE WILL NEVER BE RESPONSIBLE FOR IE USERS!!!

-##Development Progress
+##Development Plan

-In the coming series of versions more functionals will be introduced including posting and replying to posts in different modes, a better navigation in viewing boards and posts, and possible searching functions.

-Several bugs are known for now, including a cross-domain error when pybbs returns error message, bad displaying on different resolutions and imcompatibility on other browsers.
-For any suggestions and bug reports, please contact Wenqi Zhang (Mr.Roach) at:
+* Displaying posts in monospaced font.

+* "First Page" and "Last Page" buttons in viewing boards.

+* Notification system for info, warning and errors.(done in v0.1.2)

+* CORS support when http error occurs, remove "retry" args in current functions, use the status code to detect error instead.(done in v0.1.2)

+* Simple version of writing and replying posts.

+* Add Google Analysis code. (done in v0.1.2)

+* Use a minimum height for post-displaying area, so that the next and prev button stay at a fixed position for most of the short articles. (done in v0.1.2)

+* Subfolder support in favBoard list.
+Path structure needs to be rewritten.

-* zhangwenqi1988[at]gmail[dot]com
+* Configuration system.

+* Simple ASCII art interpreter.

 ##Change Logs

 ####Version 0.1.2
 Release date: 06/14/2012

+*  Notification system is added, an alert info box will popup at the top when a notification arrives.
+Currently post/boards out of range info and network error are supported.
+The notifications can be easily expanded for future usage.

 * CORS is supported when error occurs.
-Notification system is correspondingly added, an alert info box will popup at the top when a notification arrives.
-Currently all alerts includes post/boards out of range info and network error.
-The notifications can be easily expanded for future usage.

-* Retry args removed from several functions in bbs_view.js.
-The error type detection system now purely depends on the http status code.
+Correspondingly, "retry" args are removed from several functions in bbs_view.js.
+The error type detection now purely depends on the http status code.

-* Several UI improvements: the post area now has a minimum height of 480px, giving the next and prev button an almost-fixed position for most of the short posts.
+* UI improvements: the post area now has a minimum height of 480px, giving the next and prev button a fixed position for most of the short posts.
 Contents in footer is slightly modified.
+Unread posts and boards now have a new icon.

+* Google Analysis code is added for stats.

 ####Version 0.1.1
 Release date: 06/10/2012